-Glass gamble comes off as Armagh pay the penalty
+'Glass gamble comes off as Armagh pay the penalty'

 "He was a goalkeeper when he was young.
 That's why we have him in there.
 He mightn't have the experience behind him but then again, we get a lot of plusses out of him during game time."

-The penalty shootout would never have happened had Armagh's Rory Grugan been able to nail a 40-metre 'mark' in the dying moment of second-half injury-time, with the Ballymacnab man's kick looking likely to creep over the bar before Lynch soared to pluck the ball out of the sky.
+The penalty shootout would never have happened had Armagh's Rory Grugan been able to nail a 40-metre 'mark' in the dying moments of second-half injury-time, with the Ballymacnab man's kick looking likely to creep over the bar before Lynch soared to pluck the ball out of the sky.

 Asked what was going through his mind as Grugan stepped up to take the kick, Glass admitted: "I was thinking 'please miss'.
 Thank God he did to be honest.